 The electricity grid does not conform 100% with the normal neighbourhood boundaries.
 Areas close to the edge of a neighbourhood may fall under a different grid area.

 NOTE: This table contains the planned schedule for load shedding.
-Actually load shedding times may vary in accordance with the power grid status and operational factors at Sol Plaatje Municipality.
+Actual load shedding times may vary in accordance with the power grid status and operational factors at Sol Plaatje Municipality.